aadishj19/FLARIMA/README.md

 ## Installation

 To run this project, you need to have Python installed along with some specific libraries.
-You can install the required packages using `pip`:
+You can install the required packages using :
 ```
-pip install numpy pandas matplotlib lightkurve scipy statsmodels astropy tqdm
+pip install -r requirements.txt

 **Usage**
 1. Setup